JedrekDabrowski/JedrekDabrowski/README.md

 ### Hello everybody 👋

 I am studying IT at <strong>Bialystok University of Technology</strong>
-and working in <strong>Aexol</strong> as React/React Native Developer.
+and working in <strong>Aexol</strong> as Fullstack Developer (React, React Native, Node, GraphQL, Nest).
 <br/>
 <br/>
 After work and studies I love doing my own procjects because in my opinion it's the best way to develop.